foysalit/jekyll-jarme-blog/_posts/2016-08-18-how_jarme_is_built.md

 image: /assets/article_images/2016-08-18-how_jarme_is_built/picture_of_meaningless_code.jpg
 ---

-## Made with :heart: (lol)
+Made with :heart: (lol)....
 But seriously though, we truly loved working on this app and looking at the user stats for first 2 months, we probably have like 3 users including us 2 and even after that, we are still as motivated as the first day to make this app the best.

 I use this app on a **daily basis** and every single feature has been very, very useful.